hmhtom/Your-Movie-Databse/README.md

 >
 > <img src="assets/img/dragdrop.gif" width="30%">
 >
-> Click the favourite button will take you to favourite page, where you can browse all your favourite movies and also delete them with the `x` on the bottom right of each movie card
+> Clicking the favourite button will take you to the favourite page, where you can browse all your favourite movies and also delete them with the `x` on the bottom right of each movie card
 >
 > <img src="assets/img/favouritepage.png" width="50%">
 >